 Production of eco-sustainable clothing

 Cutting and sewing is the start to get to the perfect dress.
 This phase of production has different manual steps.
 It has minor impacts on nature.
 This is for sure the most delicate part from the point of view of the workers in the process.
 We try to produce our garments in European countries in order to have our supply chain under control.
-Our Turkish production has the Fair Wear Foundation (FWF) certificate who cares about the workers in the process.
+Our Turkish production has the Fair Wear Foundation (FWF) certificate that cares about the workers in the process.

 Finishing of clothes

 The last step includes dying, decolouring or obtaining special effects such as a vintage effect on a t-shirt.
-Considering the entire production process, the finishing process most definitely is the most harmful to the environment since the desired results require a significant amount of chemical agents.
+Considering the entire production process, the finishing process definitely is the most harmful to the environment as the desired results require a significant amount of chemical agents.
 CORA Happywear has therefore decided to completely avoid this phase.